jfspps/howtos/ProgrammingC++/3_MFCApplications copy.md

 ### CArray

 `CArray` automatically grows as the number of elements increases.
-The first argument indicates the Object type, the second indicates the type when accessing the array member functions (where applicable), typically a reference to the Object.
+The first argument indicates the Object type, the second indicates the type when accessing the array member functions (where applicable) and is usually a reference.
+In the array, the element is passed by (and assigned) a reference.

 ```cpp
 // a non-constant array (elements can be updated)